dos1/flow3r-firmware/docs/badge/assembly.rst

 2. A black plastic spacer
 3. A round LCD display
 4. A blue battery
-5. A metal batery cover
+5. A metal battery cover
 6. Two speakers
 7. A bag containg: 6 M3 screws, 6 plastic feet, an adhesive sheet, an allen (imbus) wrench, sandpaper
 8. A lanyard